 It Needs Caution

 Wreck diving is a specialized adventure sport as it involves various risks.
-The set of dangers includes general ones as well as site-specific ones which need special instructions, instruments as well as guidance.
+The set of dangers includes general ones as well as site-specific ones that need special instructions, instruments as well as guidance.
 Many of the best wreck diving sites are located deep under the sea which requires deep diving techniques and procedures and also knowledge about ocean currents.

 So wreck diving is not just ordinary scuba diving as it involves not only precautions but also a responsibility towards the wreck and the marine life associated with it.
-Making one’s way through a fragile environment with causing any disturbance to it requires skills and experience.
+Making one’s way through a fragile environment without causing any disturbance to it requires skills and experience.
 The wreck divers usually carry a few essential pieces of equipment along with a dive knife and dive light with backup units.

 One major factor while wreck diving is to be alert about the air tank capacity and maintaining sufficient reserve air for a safe rise to the surface.
 The divers who dive a wreck are also taught special swimming and fin movement methods so as not to disturb the deposition of silt inside the wreck.
 Any accidental movement disturbing the silt may result in total loss of visibility and such a situation as known as “silt-out”.

-There is also a guideline which is tied to a part of the wreck to help the drivers in finding their way.
+There is also a guideline that is tied to a part of the wreck to help the drivers in finding their way.
 It is also a fact that drivers prefer to go for shipwrecks located in deeper parts of the ocean as such wrecks are better preserved which can lead to multiple additional challenges.
-Due to the multiple safety factors involved there are quite a few professional institutes which provide wreck diving courses to adventure lovers.
+Due to the multiple safety factors involved there are quite a few professional institutes that provide wreck diving courses to adventure lovers.